Speech-Language Pathology Department

 Do you ever wonder if your child is reaching the speech/language/talking milestones at the appropriate age?
 Identifying a speech and/or language delay at a young age allows time for intervention and therapy with a speech-language pathologist.

-Talking Milestones from American Speech-Language-Hearing Association
+Modified from American Speech-Language-Hearing Association Milestones

 7 Months to 1 Year